Welcome to Solid Commerce!

 |Key Products Menu Options||Descriptions of the Key Products Menu Options

 You can find and view your products in the Product Manager—the home for Product level information.
-You can also view and edit all product details on the Inventory Manager and Manage Orders pages.
+You can also view and edit all product details on the Inventory Manager and Orders Manager pages.

 The Inventory Manager is the most visited page in Solid Commerce.
 Once your account is populated with products and listings, you will manage them from here.